 Despite the growing focus on cybersecurity many organisations remain unsure about the business benefits.

-Being able to clearly demonstrate to both customers and shareholders provides that you take cybersecurity seriously is increasingly important as more and more organisations do their business online.
+Being able to clearly demonstrate to both customers and shareholders that you take cybersecurity seriously is increasingly important as more and more organisations do their business online.

 The government-backed Cyber Essentials Plus scheme, for example, demonstrates that an organisation has taken an active approach to secure their business from cyber threats and with XQ’s award-winning CyberScore™ an organisation can clearly demonstrate the strength of its security and how they’ve taken action to improve it over time.